CMB-BNU/PLAINS/README.md

 	Jai-Amori.pcr.bam	pop1
 	Jai-ADM1.pcr.bam	pop2

-if this file was provided, PLAINS will try to find unique insertions for each population or species and insertions shared among all populations or species and analyze there functional effects.
+If this file was provided, PLAINS will try to find unique insertions for each population or species and insertions shared among all populations or species and analyze there functional effects.

 ## Output files
 ### 1. Assembling, placing and calling presence/absence of novel contigs